You're Back in the Room

 You're Back in the Room is a British television game show that was broadcast on ITV from 14 March 2015 to 9 April 2016.
-The show was hosted by Phillip Schofield and starred Keith Barry.
+The show is hosted by Phillip Schofield and starred Keith Barry.
 The premise consists of contestants who have to complete a series of normally straightforward tasks after being subject to "deep hypnosis", causing them to be compelled to develop various distracting tics or quirks that hinder their ability to compete.

 A second series consisting of four episodes was announced on 21 July 2015 and began airing on 12 March 2016.

 On 7 October 2016, it was announced that the show had been axed.